Photo by Danielle Peterson Brother Andre Love still has many tattoos, which he has not removed at the request of the Mount Angel Abbey Abbot. |

 You are committed to believing nothing means anything and yet the music comes in and takes you over with your imagination.
 When you listen to great music, you can’t believe life is meaningless.
 Your heart knows what your mind is denying.
 We need Christian artists because we are never going to reach the world without great Christian art to go with great Christian talk.

-him an artist of faith.
-Being an artist of faith
+Hitler's Madonna and Child obviously does not make him an artist of faith.
+Being an artist of faith can not be defined by painting religious scenes. |

 So then, does this mean Christian artists need to drop everything and become monks?
 Can our only subject matter be the Madonna and Child?
 On the contrary, painting iconography like Brother Love is only one course of action.
 What we can learn from Love and Keller is the spirit with which to create art.
 In commentary on prayer at the Abbey, Love states that “we’re not just praying for ourselves.
 We’re praying for the world.
 This prayer is constantly going on.”
 Anyone can paint a religious scene, but only someone who is truly in communion with God while creating can illicit a sense of meaning from a viewer.